singlecla/singlecla/cla.md

 6.  ***As far as the law allows, my work comes as is, without any warranty or condition, except my promises about [right to license](#right-to-license) under this CLA.***

-## Right to License
+## Rights to License

-This section assures project stewards that I actually have the legal right to license the work I contribute.
+This section assures project stewards that I actually have the legal rights to license the work I contribute.

 ### All Work